LBNL-ETA/MSWH/paper.md

 * Heat pump water heater tank is based on @Sparn:2014.
 * Solar thermal tank is a phenomenology based model based on ideas very similar to model developed for in NREL's SAM [@Blair:2014].
 * Simplified performance data based gas burner model is implemented to represent instantaneous gas water heater.
-* Simple electric resistance model was implemented to represent instantaneous electric gas water heater
+* Simple electric resistance model was implemented to represent instantaneous electric gas water heater.
 * We developed a simplified data based solar and distribution pump model.
 * To model the distribution piping network we developed a simplified model that is capable of accounting for thermal losses at stagnation and flows on demand with correction factors available to help account for the relatively long time-step of 1h.

 We performed extensive validation of [component models](https://github.com/LBNL-ETA/MSWH/blob/master/mswh/system/tests/test_components.py) and [system models](https://github.com/LBNL-ETA/MSWH/blob/master/mswh/system/tests/test_models.py) against performance results obtained using freely available open source tools and certification data generated using commercial tools.
 The validation models are a part of the test suite and show good agreement in all test comparisons.